tangalbert919/iDroidDS/README.md

 * Android 4.0 or above.
 * CPU capable of OpenGL ES 2.0 (most phones have this).
 * 512 MB of RAM or more.
+* A x86 CPU (as this version of DeSmuME uses features only found on that type of CPU).

 Do not make any attempts to install this on any iOS device.
 If you want a DS emulator on iOS, I suggest [iNDS](https://github.com/williamlcobb/inds).